 Upgrades & Additional Benefits

 Often vision plans will offer additional discounts on Premium Lens Products.
-These options include anti-reflective lenses, blue light filters coatings, scratch resistance, digital surfacing, and luxury frames.
+These options include anti-reflective lenses, blue light filter coatings, scratch resistance, digital surfacing, and luxury frames.

 - Upgrades